aofarrel/clockwork-wdl/README.md

 ...with the assumption that `~{dirzippd_varname}` gets unzipped before arg_varname is used in the command section.

 ## To-do list:
+[] Investigate why Terra ran enaDataGet very quickly, no error, but cromwell failed to find any fastq.gz files
 [] Use the newly-coined naming schema consistently
 [] Finish the walkthru pipeline
 [] Better cloud runtime attribute estimates
 [] Merge bluepeter version of refprep with non-bluepeter version
-[] Merge bluepeter version of walkthru with non-bluepeter version
+[X] Merge bluepeter version of walkthru with non-bluepeter version
 [] Finish miscellanous TODO stuff in code